 One other thing about the book is that he combines in his multicultural citizenship three different groups of people from Canada.
 These are indigenous people – for example, the Inuits as well as the Native Americans; he is thinking of national or sub-national groups like the French speakers of Quebec, and he is thinking about migrant groups, but he gives the migrant groups the least political status.
 So you asked me what does he mean by multicultural citizenship and I think in some ways the book would have been better titled ‘Multinational Citizenship’ because the political status that he gives to Native Americans and the Québécois, who he conceives of as nations, is quite considerable compared to the opportunities for accommodation given to the immigrants.

-Your next choice is Bhikhu Parekh’s Rethinking Multiculturalism: Cultural Diversity and Political Theory.
+Next on your list of books is Bhikhu Parekh’s Rethinking Multiculturalism: Cultural Diversity and Political Theory.

 Bhikhu Parekh is really the leading British theorist of multiculturalism and he combines extensive public service with political philosophy.
 For instance, he was the acting chair of the Commission for Racial Equality in the early 1990s and at the end of the 1990s he chaired the Commission on the Future of Multi-Ethnic Britain.
 He published a string of essays on multiculturalism in the 80s and 90s.
 Then he produced this book which came out in the year 2000 and is a very substantial statement of multiculturalism.
 Unlike Will Kymlicka, he wants to go beyond liberalism; he wants to argue that we should include groups, and not just because ultimately individual freedom is so important, and that somehow groups contribute to individual freedom.
 He thinks that both people and groups are important, so he is talking about people whose fulfilment lies in membership of a certain group.
 He says we shouldn’t have to find reasons for including groups based on what one might call liberal or individualist arguments.